carpentries/instructor-training/episodes/05-memory.md

 ### Active Learning Through Formative Assessment

 Formative assessment is a key component in helping learners solidify their understanding and transfer ideas from short-term memory into long-term memory.
-It's important to use formative assessments frequently to help learners transition new concepts into their long-term memory, before their short-term memory fills up.
+It is important to use formative assessments frequently to help learners transition new concepts into their long-term memory, before their short-term memory fills up.
 It can be helpful to use pedagogical planning tools to identify the number of concepts